Krafalski/hfb/README.md

 - `open index.html`open index.html in the browser

 #### Part 3 - Organize yourself
 We are going to be going between the browser, the command line and Atom frequently.
 Be sure you can work efficiently and effectively by setting up a good workflow!
-Start by organizing your browser, command line and Atom so that you can easily switch between them (don't forget to use spectacle).
+Start by organizing your browser, command line and Atom so that you can easily switch between them (don't forget to use Spectacle).
 Close extra tabs and browser windows. <details><summary> Here is how I worked on this project: </summary>
 ![window organization](https://i.imgur.com/gmXjBhh.png)
 </details>